eleda77/eleda77.github.io/docs/vocab_list.md

 **ligature** - a thing used for tying or binding something tightly; (in music) a slur or tie; a character consisting of two or more joined letters, e.g. æ

+**limner** - an illuminator of manuscripts

 **lintel** - a horizontal support of timber, stone, concrete, or steel across the top of a door or window.

+**lollard** - a derogatory term used primarily to refer to someone who was considered to have heretical beliefs

 **loth** - reluctant; unwilling (alternate spelling of loath)

 **louche** - disreputable or sordid in a rakish or appealing way

 **lubricious** - smooth and slippery with oil or a similar substance; offensively displaying or intended to arouse sexual desire

+**luff** - the act of sailing a ship nearer the wind

 **lughole** - an ear ("You'll get a clip round the lughole if you're not careful")